agalindorcl/secws/DataSafe/lab400/content.md

 <!--![alt text](./images/img01.png " ")-->
 <img src="./images/img01.png" alt="picture" width="250" height="400" />

-On the **Security Assessment** page, select the check box for your target database, and then click **Assess**.
+On the **Security Assessment** page, select the check box for your target database, and then click **Assess Now**.
 The assessment job will take a few minutes to complete.

 ![alt text](./images/img02.png " ")